brewtechsolutions/ai-sales-agent/sales-agent-platform/apps/admin/docs/features/authentication.md

-# Authentication Pages
+# Authentication & Routing System

 ## Overview

 The authentication system provides a beautiful, iOS-inspired login and registration experience with excellent UX principles and full accessibility support.
+It includes role-based routing that automatically directs users to their appropriate dashboard based on their role.

 ## Pages